Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

   )
 ```

-Most of the code in this tutorial is transforming the CSV data into a series of DataSets as this CSV is not currently formatted in a way that the Nexosis API can easily transform in to a series of datasets.
+Most of the code in this tutorial is transforming the CSV data into a series of DataSets that can be individually submitted.
 Since there are 50 rows - one for each State region - we will need to create a dataset for each row.

 ### Step 1 -Load Csv file and pass it to `buildDatasets` method: